llamaxyz/llama-periphery/docs/token-voting/token-governor.md

 The Token Governor is the contract that enables token holders to cast votes and create actions.

-Llama Token Voting works by issuing a Llama policy to the `LlamaTokenGovernor` contract, which can hold roles and policies that enable the contract to cast approvals/disapprovals and create actions.
+Llama Token Voting works by issuing a Llama policy to the `LlamaTokenGovernor` contract, which can hold roles and permissions that enable the contract to cast approvals/disapprovals and create actions.
 The Governor contract exposes this policyholder functionality via public functions to token holders.

+## Voting Periods

+There are three distinct periods during a voting cycle:
+  - The delay period
+  - The voting/vetoing period
+  - The submission period

+The token voting process begins with a delay period.
+This period is calculated by multiplying the `delayPeriodPct` by the action's approval or disapproval period.
+The purpose of the delay period is to provide token holders a window to delegate their tokens before voting balances are crystallized for the duration of the token vote.

+The voting period is when token holders vote/veto a pending action.
+It is calculated as the product of the `votingPeriodPct` and the action's approval or disapproval period.
+It automatically begins at the end of the delay period.

+Finally, the submission period is when the result is submitted to the instance's `LlamaCore` contract if consensus is reached.
+It is calculated by subtract the `delayPeriodPct` and `votingPeriodPct` from `ONE_HUNDRED_IN_BPS`.
+It automatically begins at the end of the voting period.

 ## Casting Votes/Vetos